Can you really get to know someone virtually?

 “Instead of stocking up on toilet paper, I would strongly recommend stocking up on batteries.
 It is going to be a long, cold (and lonely) winter and no-one wants to be left high and dry by their friends in the bedside drawer,” Jess (34) shared.

-So, to all of us single guys and gals that might be feeling a little lonely, jump on that virtual dating bandwagon and make self-isolation a little less isolating.
+So, to all of us single guys and gals that might be feeling a little lonely, jump on that virtual dating bandwagon, make self-isolation a little less isolating, pour that glass of wine or crack that beer open and get swiping!

 If you’ve got any other virtual dating tips you think people should know about; email us!